MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-download-azure-marketplace-item.md

 ## Disconnected or a partially connected scenario

-If Azure Stack is in a disconnected mode and without internet connectivity, you use PowerShell and the *marketplace syndication tool* to download the marketplace items to a machine with internet connectivity.
+If Azure Stack is in a disconnected mode, you use PowerShell and the *marketplace syndication tool* to download the marketplace items to a machine with internet connectivity.
 You then transfer the items to your Azure Stack environment.
 In a disconnected environment, you can't download marketplace items by using the Azure Stack portal.

 The marketplace syndication tool can also be used in a connected scenario.